queryluke/masseffect-5e-data/text/en/species/geth.md

   not destroyed.
 ---
 Former automatons build by the quarians to function as soldiers and laborers, geth are constructs that have unintentionally consciousness and sentience.
-Geth, meaning "servant of the people" in the quarian language of Khelish, are fundamentally different than other constructs and are designed with humanoid thought and emotion in mind.
+Geth, meaning "Servant of the People" in the quarian language of Khelish, are fundamentally different than other constructs and are designed with humanoid thought and emotion in mind.
 Geth think, feel, and experience the world in a totally unique way.

 ### The Morning War